 So Are Massages Any Good At All?

 Massages alone may not be enough for achieving aggressive weight loss.
 Neither can they be a substitute for a calorie-restricted diet or regular exercise.
-But by keeping your digestive system, circulation, and metabolism in good working order, a massage creates the perfect backdrop for you to lose weight.
+But by keeping your digestive system, circulation, and

 If you’re using exercise as one of your tools to lose weight, a massage can be the perfect sidekick.
 There’s a reason why you see fitness enthusiasts indulging in massages every now and then.
 The trained hands of a masseuse can help relax muscles that have been physically strained, allowing them to relax.
 According to the American Massage Therapy Association (AMTA), if you are someone who is seriously into fitness or exercise, you can benefit from massages.
 Specifically, massage could help lower muscle tension, increase your range of motion, decrease muscle stiffness, reduce swelling, and even prevent injury (if done regularly).
 All of this combines to create a stronger version of your body, allowing you to push yourself to continue working out to lose weight.3

 Improve Circulation And Boost Metabolism